Login Sign in

 Skip To

 Have an itchy, scratchy dog due to allergies?
-You might wonder if you can use any over-the-counter or prescription treatments to ease your dog’s symptoms.
+You might wonder if you can use an over-the-counter treatment or nutritional supplements to ease your dog’s symptoms.
+Or is a prescription medication like Apoquel the best way to stop your dog’s allergic itch?
 The good news is, there are plenty of options to help soothe your dog’s inflamed, itchy skin, but first make sure your dog is diagnosed correctly.

 “Treating the symptoms of allergies without addressing the underlying cause will only provide temporary relief,” says Dr. Alejandro Caos, a veterinarian with at-home veterinary service The Vets.
 “Working with a veterinarian to identify the specific allergen can help avoid exposure to the allergen and prevent future allergic reactions.”